What Is Respiratory Syncytial Virus (RSV)?

 Because RSV can spread easily by touching infected people or surfaces, washing hands well and often can help stop it.
 Wash your hands after being around someone who has cold symptoms.
 School-age kids who have a cold should keep away from younger siblings — especially babies — until their symptoms clear up.

-Currently, there's no vaccine to prevent RSV.
+Currently, there's no traditional vaccine to prevent RSV infection in children.
 But there are vaccines that prevent respiratory viruses in children that can cause similar symptoms to RSV.
 It is strongly recommended that all children 6 months and older get the yearly flu vaccine and a COVID-19 vaccine.